Plurrrr

 I also replaced the lid of the enclosure of the Brachypelma boehmei with one with much smaller holes.
 The one I used originally had holes that are a few millimeter in diameter and maybe the spider could manage to escape through one.

 Near the end of the afternoon I noticed that the Brachypelma boehmei also had taken away the piece of superworm.
-When I lifted the cork tube I spotted her on the inside of the tube holding the piece.
+When I lifted the cork I spotted her on the inside holding the piece of superworm.

 Feeding Four Tarantulas